California governor won't free Manson follower Van Houten

 The slayings came the day after other Manson followers, not including Van Houten, killed pregnant actress Sharon Tate and four others in violence that spread fear throughout Los Angeles and riveted the nation.

 No one who took part in the Tate-LaBianca murders has been released from prison.
+It was the first time Newsom rejected parole for Van Houten, while former Gov. Jerry Brown denied her release twice.

+"Nobody wants to put their name on her release, but when they're speaking honestly or off the record, everyone wants her to go home," said Van Houten's attorney, Rich Pfeiffer.

+Newsom is "going to have more political aspirations that go well beyond the state of California, and he doesn't want this tagging behind him," he added.
+"Not a surprise.
+I would have been shocked if he would have said 'Go home.'"

 Earlier this year, Newsom reversed a parole recommendation to free Manson follower Robert Beausoleil for an unrelated murder.
 Beausoleil was convicted of killing musician Gary Hinman.

+Van Houten's lawyer said in January after her latest release recommendation that the parole board found she had taken full responsibility for her role in the killings.

+"She chose to go with Manson," Pfeiffer said.
+"She chose to listen to him.
+And she acknowledges that."

-At parole hearings, Van Houten described a troubled childhood that led her to use drugs and hang around with outcasts at school.
+Van Houten has described a troubled childhood that led her to use drugs and hang around with outcasts.
 When she was 17, she and a boyfriend ran away to San Francisco during the so-called Summer of Love in 1967.

 She later encountered Manson while traveling the coast.
 Manson had holed up with his "family" at an abandoned movie ranch on the outskirts of Los Angeles when he launched a plan to spark a race war by committing a series of random, terrifying murders.

-Despite her youth at the time of the crime, abuse by Manson and more than four decades of good behavior, Brown rejected parole for Van Houten in 2017 because he said that she still blamed the cult leader too much for the murders.
+Brown rejected parole for Van Houten in 2017 because he said she still blamed the cult leader too much for the murders.
 A Los Angeles Superior Court judge upheld Brown's decision last year, finding that Van Houten posed "an unreasonable risk of danger to society."

 An appeals court will decide whether to uphold or reject that ruling by the end of July.

+"No governor's ever going to let her out," said Pfeiffer, Van Houten's attorney who's pinning his hopes on the appeals court.
+"They are bound by law to enforce the law independently.
+They have to do it whether or not it's popular with the public ... and the law is that she should be released."

 Manson and his followers were sentenced to death in 1971, though those punishments were commuted to life in prison after the California Supreme Court ruled capital punishment unconstitutional in 1972.
 Van Houten's case was overturned on appeal and she was later convicted and sentenced to seven years to life in prison.